PaulZH/omgeving-javascript/README.md

             </ld-view>
         </div>

  Inside `<ld-view>`, any of the available components (see below) can now be used.
-JavaScript and CSS dependencies will be lazy-loaded on demand.
+JavaScript and CSS dependencies will be lazy-loaded on demand from `/dist`.

 ## Limitations